 This is the five-speed transmission that came with my 912.
 I replaced the first-gear synchro parts in 2012 (see Continuing Restoration).
-At that time, I didn't touch the higher gears, as I was reluctant to do extensive work on the box unless it was clearly necessary.
+At that time, I didn't touch the higher gears, as they looked good, and I was reluctant to do extensive work on the box unless it was clearly necessary.
 The first-gear synchro replacement was a success, and the transmission worked well for many years.
 Eventually, however, second gear started grinding occasionally on upshifts as well as downshifts.
 It's the kind of problem that many people would ignore until it got really bad; then, they would finally remove the box for repair and discover that many more parts were worn.
 I'd like to avoid that experience.

 Click on any picture to see a larger version in a new window.